-- Preschool classroom (3 year olds): about six students to one teacher (maximum class size: 16 students)
+- Preschool classroom (3-year-olds): about five students to one teacher (maximum class size: 16 students)

-- Pre-K classroom (4 year olds): about seven students to one teacher (maximum class size: 22 students)
+- Pre-K classroom (4-year-olds): about six students to one teacher (maximum class size: 18 students)

 What qualifications do your teachers have?

-- The Preschool Program is licensed as a Child Care Learning Center by Georgia’s Department of Early Care and Learning (DECAL; CCLC-47864).
+- Louise and Brett Samsky Preschool is licensed as a Child Care Learning Center by Georgia’s Department of Early Care and Learning (DECAL; CCLC-47864).

-What does the research component of the Preschool Program look like?
+What does the research component of Louise and Brett Samsky Preschool look like?